DBMS > AnzoGraph

 |Typical application scenarios|

-Developers can use AnzoGraph to build and execute data warehouse-style BI analytics, graph algorithms, data science functions and inferencing.
-Graph analytical databases complement various OLTP databases and can be used with OLTP databases or on a stand-alone basis.
+Developers can use AnzoGraph DB to build and execute data warehouse-style BI analytics while leveraging our graph algorithms, data science functions and inferencing.

-Anzograph has customers in biotech, pharma, financial services and other verticals.
+Anzograph DB has customers in biotech, pharma, financial services and other verticals.

 |Licensing and pricing models|